vuongducphuong/documentation/content/applications/sales/sales/products_prices/products/import.rst

 ===================

 The ID is a truly unique identifier for the line item.
-Feel free to use one from your previous software to ease the transition into Odoo.
+Feel free to use one from your previous software to ease the transition into Leansoft.

 Setting an ID is not mandatory when importing, but it helps in many cases: